Skip to content

 Post-completion hooksUAT and roadmap reassessment run after slice completion, before the next slice starts

-UAT verdict gateA non-PASS UAT result blocks auto-mode until you fix the failures
+UAT verdict gateA non-PASS UAT result blocks auto-mode until you fix the failures; 3 attempts without a verdict also stops auto-mode

 Capability contractREQUIREMENTS.md tracks every requirement with status, ownership, and traceability